avkluchko/government-bundle/README.md

 # government-bundle
-Utilities for use with government classifiers
+Utilities for use with russians government classifiers and dictionaries